 NOTE: To determine if the reduction in the margin of subcriticality is significant, or if the deviation from the AOA is significant, see Example j.

-Example e: An inspector noted that some NCS analyses had been performed by contractor NCS engineers (who were qualified by their organization).
+Example 2e: An inspector noted that some NCS analyses had been performed by contractor NCS engineers (who were qualified by their organization).
 The inspector questioned whether the contract engineers had been qualified as licensee NCS engineers.
 The licensee stated that the contractor engineers had not completed the licensee’s NCS engineer qualification program and initiated corrective actions to complete their qualification.

 The Violation: Failure to qualify NCS engineers per the requirements of the license application.